 Cheese stick in Beer street Hanoi

 This is an indispensable dish for Hanoi people.
-Chicken feet soak into flavor steadily, have gentle smell of citronella.
-It always succeed in making a very strong impression on every single person crossing by.
+Chicken feet soak into flavor steadily, have a gentle smell of citronella.
+It always succeeds in making a very strong impression on every single person crossing by.
 Sour and sweet flavor of the sauce, mild spicy of citronella, along with crispy chicken feet.
 So yummy!

 1900 Le Théatre Bar